Apostolique/Mitten/README.md

 * Control + Shift + Backspace to redo everything.
 * F11 for the borderless fullscreen mode.
 * Alt + Enter for the fullscreen mode.
+* M to show or hide the mouse cursor.

 ## Saved files